 Stress relief is one of the greatest benefits of exercise.
 Waiting until after work to train will allow you to fully capitalize on this benefit, and sweat out all of the stress of your day.
 If you lift in the morning, you may need to look for something else to comfort you after a hard day’s work.

 Post Workout Nutrition

 It’s important to refuel with a nutrient-rich meal after completing a gruelling workout.
 When you train in the morning, it may be difficult to find the time to get the nutrition your body requires.
 When you hit the gym after work, you can reward yourself with a nice dinner.
-If you’d like to learn more about the importance of refuelling, check out our article on post-workout nutrition.
+If you’d like to learn more about the importance of refueling, check out our article on post-workout nutrition.

-We live in a crazy word and there is no perfect time to train.
+We live in a crazy world and there is no perfect time to train.
 Find something that works with your life and your routine.
 Set a schedule and stick to it.
 And hey, when you’re on your way out, shake up some Suppy protein to kick-start your recovery process.